curlsli/webpack-book/docs/en/techniques/04_testing.md

 ]);
 ```

-T> See the *Composing Configuration* chapter for the full `devServer` setup.
+> See the *Composing Configuration* chapter for the full `devServer` setup.
 The page setup is explained in the *Multiple Pages* chapter.

 Add a helper script to make it convenient to run: